tale97/github-repo-tracker/README.md

   - SASS
 - **Service**
   - GitHub
+  - GitHub API

 ## About The Project

 This is a take home assignment assigned to me by a company.
-This web app is still very basic but expect to see more features!
+While quite rudamentary at the moment, I believe that with some more crucial features that I plan to implement such as login and persisting data storage, it can be a pretty handy tool for those who likes tro track the latest update on certain repos.
+So Expect to see more features!

-## Some Features
+## Current Features

-- Automatically track commit if there is the repo has no release
+- Automatically track commit if the repo has no releases
+- Automatically refresh every hour
 - Can filter tracked repo by name

-## Potential Upcoming Features
+## Potential Upcoming Features by Priority

+- User Login/Account creation (allow quick signup/login thru GitHub account)
+- A clear X button to clear search input
+- An optional notification system to send notifs when there is an update for certain repos
+- Periodically check for updates for repositories even when User doesn't have the app open
-- More options to filter repositories list (by latest updates/alphabetical sorting/date added and so on)
+- More options to filter/sort repositories (by latest updates/alphabetical sorting/date added and so on)
-- User Login/Account creation
 - Better, more intuitive UI similar to Spotify's playlist UI
-- A clear X button to clear search input
 - improve release note visual (it's currently displaying GitHub's README markup in plain text, which is a bit hard to read)

 ## Setup